lucacarbonelc/MIMIC-website/content/en/authors/1admin4/_index.md

 - Team
 ---

-Luca Carbone is a PhD student at the Media Psychology Lab, KU Leuven (BE).
-Their research interests lie at the intersection of cultural and cognitive sociology, media effects research, and the study of inequalities.
-From a theoretical point of view, Luca studies how socialization processes among adolescents might shape the formation of their beliefs about inequalities.
-Drawing from cultural sociology, they study how the socially-stratified access and engagement with prestigious symbolic goods (i.e., music genres) might act as a form of cultural differentiation.
-Drawing from the media effects literature, they study how music portrays social status and the possible routes through which these portrayals influence adolescents beliefs.
-Empirically, Luca employs quantitative methodologies, such as social network analysis, structural equation modelling, and computational text analysis.
-In their work, they are committed to an open science framework and mindset.
+Luca Carbone is a postdoctoral researcher at the Media Psychology Lab at Department of Communication Sciences at KU Leuven.
+Luca obtained their PhD at KU Leuven in September 2024, where they worked as part of the ERC project MIMIc.
+They are also affiliated with the Weatherhead Research Cluster on Comparative Inequalities and Inclusion at Harvard University.

+Luca works at the intersection of media psychology and cultural sociology to study music effects on the identities and mental health of young people, with a focus on narratives about meritocracy, success, and masculinity.
+They are also interested in social and communication theory, algorithms and platforms, media events and online cultures, and methods (NLP, networks, ESM, SEM, psychometrics, interviews, and archives).